UshasriMavuri1999/FeedReader/README.md

 # Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.
+## Note:
+ Maintain the internet connectivity while running the project.